CIS 282: Database Principles and Application

-This is an introduction to relational database theory and practice.
-Topics covered include terminology, normal forms, design of database tables, SQL (structured query language), and application generation.
-The student will incorporate SQL in procedural files to program applications.
+In this course, students are introduced to contemporary database theory and practice.
+Topics covered include terminology, database structures, SQL (structured query language), and NOSQL concepts and application.
 This course is intended for anyone possessing a basic knowledge of programming who is interested in database theory and practice.
-Prerequisites will be checked on the first day of class.
-The title of this course was previously Small Systems Database.
+The previous titles of this course are Small Systems Database and Relational Database Concepts and Application.

 - Lecture Hours